 There are just too many things to do in Lisbon and you’ll definitely don’t manage to see all of them in one weekend.
 So I’m trying to limit the Lisbon bucket list to 10.
-Here we go…my Top Ten Lisbon spots in random order:
+Here we go…these are my 10 Lisbon tips for you in random order:

 A walk through Alfama

 Alfama is the oldest part of Lisbon and it is pretty much a labyrinth of small alleyways from the Tejo up to the hill.
 It used to be a rough neighborhood, but today it is young, trendy and charming.
 Take your time and explore Alfama by foot or the historic tram line no. 28.
 There are several sights on your ways such as the castle, Sé Cathedral, the Fado Museum or the National Pantheon.
 Every travel guide recommends Alfama, so do I. You’ve just got to see this part of Lisbon and I hope you’ll love it as much as I do.

 If you have a wide-angle lens, bring it with you.
 It’s an advantage in these narrow alleyways.
 For blue skys, I always recommend a polarizing filter.
 See the left image below… You will find plenty of sceneries and go-with-the-flow photos you can capture with your camera.